anandha2017/agentsmith/2_debating_agents/README.md

 ## Features

-- Two AI agents with distinct personalities (Black Widow from Marvel and Wonder Woman from DC)
+- Two AI agents with distinct personalities (BlackWidow from Marvel and WonderWoman from DC)
 - Configurable debate topics and number of rounds
 - Humor and sarcasm-infused debates
 - Easily modifiable agent personalities and LLM configurations